 - Comprehensive health insurance program (includes dependent coverage).

-- 20 year retirement plan payable upon retirement with a “Drop Plan” provision at 25 years.
+- 25 year (no age) retirement plan payable upon retirement with a “Drop Plan” provision at 25 years.

 - Educational assistance at 100% tuition reimbursement for up to 18 credit hours per year.

 - A “take-home” car plan is provided for officers residing within Alachua County.

 - A free term life insurance program of up to $50,000 (based on salary).

 - A full service City credit union is available.

 - Twelve paid holidays a year, including three of which are scheduled by the employee.

 - Vacation: Based on length of service.
 Entry-level employees receive 80 hours annually.